tobyhodges/fair-research-software/episodes/08-code-correctness.md

 Similarly, writing inline comments for our tests that complete the sentence "Test that ..." helps us to understand what each test is doing and why it is needed.

-Before running out tests with `putest`, let's reintroduce our old bug in function `text_to_duration` that affects the durations with a non-zero minute component like "10:20" but not those that are whole hours, e.g. "10:00":
+Before running out tests with `pytest`, let's reintroduce our old bug in function `text_to_duration` that affects the durations with a non-zero minute component like "10:20" but not those that are whole hours, e.g. "10:00":

 ```python